wp-plugins/visual-form-builder/readme.txt

 == Installation ==

-1. Upload `visual-form-builder` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to <em>Settings > Visual Form Builder</em>
+1. Go to Plugins > Add New
-1. Create and configure a form (for help, refer to the FAQ or the Help on the plugin page)
-1. Copy the form shortcode from the Shortcode box on the plugin page
+1. Click the Upload link
-1. Create a new page and add the shortcode to the content.
+1. Click Browse and locate the `visual-form-builder.x.x.zip` file
+1. Click Install Now
+1. After WordPress installs, click on the Activate Plugin link

 == Frequently Asked Questions ==

 = How do I build my form? =

-1. Click on the + tab, give your form a name and click Create Form.
+1. Click on the New Form button and enter a few form details
 1. Click the form fields from the box on the left to add it to your form.
 1. Edit the information for each form field by clicking on the down arrow.
 1. Drag and drop the elements to put them in order.